tomberek/inject/README.md

 Run collections of makefiles on remote machines.

+# Install

+Self-contained in the inject.sh file.
+Optional to use `sshd_checker.config` if desired.

 ## Usage

 Requires a `sshloginfile` with a list of IPs.
 We assume you have a passwordless root login available via SSH.